HackusatePvP/hcr-core/README.md

 ## Goals
 To actually finish this project unlike others I have done.

-Most hcf cores use every java util on maven central, I plan on minimising the use of java libraries such as Trove, Apache, Lombokm ect
+Most hcf cores use every java util on maven central, I plan on minimising the use of java libraries such as Trove, Apache, Lombokm ect.

 ## TODOS
 - Implement saving
+- ~~Create logic for joining factions.~~
+- Create basic faction commands (Balance, Deposit, Withdraw, Join, Chat).
+- ~~Setup custom faction events to offer an extensive api implementations.~~
+- Improve existing frameworks such as command and faction systems.
+- Create basic faction functions; Regen task, Deathbans, DTR, Raidable.
-- Set up a simulated faction environment (Warzone, Wilderness, Spawn)
+- Set up a simulated faction environment (Warzone, Wilderness, Spawn).
-- Pretty much this core has nothing, so I'm going to write a 500 line todo.
+- Setup claiming logic.
+- There's way more to add, but let us just keep it "simple" for now.

 ## What does this have currently
 Not much currently.
 The most you can do is create a player faction.
 Databases haven't been implemented yet to save or load data.